-- B-57.
-ASA opposes a merger of the CFTC and the Securities and Exchange Commission (SEC) or the transfer of futures regulation to any agency other than CFTC. - B-58.
+- B-58.
+ASA opposes a merger of the CFTC and the Securities and Exchange Commission (SEC) or the transfer of futures regulation to any agency other than CFTC. - B-59.
 ASA opposes federal regulation of margin levels for futures contracts and on options contracts.
-ASA opposes transaction fees on commodity trading which will inhibit the trading of soybeans and soybean products. - B-59.
-ASA believes any futures or options transactions that offset a current or anticipated cash commodity position and reduce price or basis risk should be considered a hedging position and not speculating.
+ASA opposes transaction fees on commodity trading which will inhibit the trading of soybeans and soybean products. - B-60.
+ASA recommends any futures or options transactions that offset a current or anticipated cash commodity position and reduce price or basis risk should be considered a hedging position and not speculating.
 Gain or loss from a hedging or option position should be considered by the IRS as ordinary gain or loss for either personal or corporate tax returns.

-- B-60.
-ASA advocates and proposes a change in tax law to treat call options that are tied to a cash sale the same as a put option with gains taxed as ordinary income and losses 100% deductible in the year they are incurred. - B-61.
-ASA supports improvement of federal oversight of commodity hedge funds to ensure the integrity of the futures trading system. - B-62.
+- B-61.
+ASA supports a change in tax law to treat call options that are tied to a cash sale the same as a put option with gains taxed as ordinary income and losses 100% deductible in the year they are incurred. - B-62.
+ASA supports improvement of federal oversight of commodity hedge funds to ensure the integrity of the futures trading system. - B-63.
 ASA recommends the CFTC release daily trading reports to provide transparency for producers.
 (2017)